PicNet/Centazio/src/readme.md

 - careful testing of date handling
 - sqlite (self hosted), postgres
 - entity creation / update should be closely controlled.
 Some fields (like DateCreated) should not be updateable and others (like DateUpdated) should not be set when creating.
 Use factory methods, etc to control this.
+All stores should manage these internal fields without requiring the caller to worry about setting things like dateupdated, etc.

 - CLI: